 TEXT:

-A Star-Tribune analysis of the evacuation corridors found that an incident in rural Minnesota might result in fewer than 10 people being evacuated, while an incident in Northeast Minneapolis might result in the evacuation of as many as 8,000 residents.
+A Star Tribune analysis of the evacuation corridors found that an incident in rural Minnesota might result in fewer than 10 people being evacuated, while one in northeast Minneapolis might result in the evacuation of as many as 8,000 residents and anyone else who happened to be in the area.

-This map shows some of the population centers along the rail and the number of people who live within a half-mile radius and might be evacuated if an incident involving a significant leak or fire occurred at that point.
+This map shows some of the population centers along the rail and the number of people who live within a half-mile.
 The default evacuation zone for a train carrying crude oil is a half-mile radius around the wreckage.
 If an explosion occurs or is likely, the zone would be extended to a mile.

-Kevin Reed, operations branch director for Minnesota’s Homeland Security and Emergency Management division, noted that crude oil incidents have resulted in “fire balls” rather than explosions, however.
+Reed, the state emergency management official, noted that crude oil incidents have resulted in “fire balls” rather than explosions, however.
 Explosions, he said, produce shrapnel, which has the potential to travel farther.
-Photos taken after crude oil train fires near Charleston, W. Va, and Casselton, N.D., show that the tanker cars burned up but were otherwise left virtually intact, he said.
+Photos taken after crude oil train fires near Charleston, W. Va, and Casselton, N.D., show that the tanker cars burned but were otherwise left virtually intact, he said.

 Reed said the last rail incident he could recall that resulted in an evacuation in Minnesota took place in 2012.
-A semi-trailer truck struck a train near Plummer, killing the driver.
-The impact punctured a 30,000-gallon rail tanker that was filled with a flammable, aromatic petroleum-based concentrate used to make industrial chemicals and plastic.
-Residents around Plummer, population 292, were evacuated for about two hours as a result of that incident.
+A semi-trailer truck struck a train near Plummer, killing the driver and puncturing a 30,000-gallon rail tanker that was filled with a flammable, aromatic petroleum-based concentrate.
+Residents around Plummer, population 292, were evacuated for about two hours.

 -----------------------------------------------------------------